thisrod/bisection/README.md

 Many details were inspired by the books of Nick L. Trefethen, the clarity of whose thoughts and programs I greatly admire.

 The names of the methods `w` and `W` are intended to suggest a coordinate or a frequency, but be ambigous between the two.

+Things to change
+---

+It would be nice to use the fielab idea, where subscripts in parentheses refer to coordinates and those in brackets refer to indices.
+In Python, however, we can't use slice syntax in function calls, so that wouldn't be practical.
+Users should refer to coordinates far more often than they refer to indices, so subscripts should be grid coordinates.
+There might be trouble ensuring that a grid actually contains points, but `[w-0.5*h, w+0.5*h]` will do that.

+The syntax for delta grids and low-rank grids can be as follows: `R[:, None]` is a rank 1 grid, but `R[:, pi]` is a delta grid.